Today I want to share with you how to reintroduce foods after an elimination diet.

 R: Reintroduction

 You would use the R to indicate reintroduction of a food.
-For example, let’s say that part of your elimination diet was avoiding high-FODMAP foods.
+For example, let’s say that part of your elimination diet was avoiding high FODMAP foods and following a low FODMAP diet.
 (Well, the first thing you should do is understand what actually constitutes high-FODMAP.
 For that, grab Reasonable SIBO to get started.)

-- Asparagus is moderate-FODMAP at 1 spear due to fructose; maybe it’s just fructose?
+- Asparagus is moderate-FODMAP at 1 spear (17g) due to fructose; maybe it’s just fructose?

 - Do you still have a lot of work to do on sealing up the gut lining so 1 spear doesn’t cause you so much distress?